 Every time you show up at these places, we've been to the Democratic and Republican conventions this summer.

-They were armed, armed guards everywhere.
+They were armed guards everywhere.

-And are when they go to work, they're protected by armed guards, are are looking everybody else in the eye and say, Well, for me, but not for thee.
+These actors, these rich celebrities who live behind these gated communities and when they go to work, they're protected by armed guards, are looking everybody else in the eye and say, well, for me, but not for thee.

-That's the pro that's one of the problems here.
+That's one of the problems here.

 And you'll put your finger on it exactly.